Free Consultation 888-874-2142

 In the Commonwealth, courts often separate custody into legal custody and physical custody.
 Legal custody relates to who makes major decisions about a child’s health, education, and welfare.
 Physical custody relates to where the child lives and how parenting time is scheduled.

 Parents may share legal custody, or one parent may hold it alone in some circumstances.
 Physical custody can also be shared, or one parent’s home can be the primary residence with parenting time for the other parent.
-The court does not follow a rigid formula.
+The court doesn’t follow a rigid formula.
 Instead, the judge looks at what arrangement appears to be in the best interests of the child.

 What Family Courts Look at in Custody Cases